Fancy Letting Your Home on Airbnb? Read Up on The Rules First

 Why has the rule been imposed?

-Airbnb is undoubtedly one of the biggest names in the ‘sharing economy’.
-But critics say that rather than facilitating sharing, Airbnb is fuelling the capital’s housing crisis by offering landlords a lucrative alternative to letting to long-term tenants.
+Airbnb is undoubtedly among the biggest names in the ‘sharing economy’.
+However, critics say that rather than facilitating sharing, Airbnb is fuelling the capital’s housing crisis by offering landlords a lucrative alternative to letting long-term tenants.

-Tellingly, a sub-industry of Airbnb management services has sprung up, encouraging landlords to take properties out of the long-term rental market and turn them into hotel-style lets instead.
+Tellingly, a sub-industry of Airbnb management services has sprung up, encouraging landlords to remove properties from the long-term rental market and turn them into hotel-style lets instead.

 These third parties are quick to tell landlords about how Airbnb can result in bigger profits than providing homes to renters in the private rented sector.
 “Airbnb Hosts can earn 60 to 100% more than renting their home residentially.
 We optimise the pricing to ensure maximum earnings,” says the Airsorter website.

-Unsurprisingly this strategy hasn’t gone down well with everyone.
-Tenants complain they have been evicted from their homes only to later see the property listed on Airbnb.
+Unsurprisingly, this strategy hasn’t gone down well with everyone.
+Tenants complain they have been evicted from their homes only to see the property listed on Airbnb later.
 Neighbours, meanwhile, generally aren’t keen on strangers coming and going all the time.

-Data website Inside Airbnb offers some interesting statistics which suggest Airbnb has become less about sharing, and more about making money.
-It found about 40% of London hosts have multiple lettings with 78% of those available for more than 90 nights a year.
+Data website Inside Airbnb offers some interesting statistics that suggest Airbnb has become less about sharing and more about making money.
+It found that about 40% of London hosts have multiple lettings, with 78% of those available for more than 90 nights a year.

 London isn’t the first city to clamp down on excessive Airbnb lettings.
 Berlin in Germany now levies a €100,000 (£85,000) fine for anyone renting out more than half of their home for less than two months without a permit.